-A CT scan (sometimes known as a CAT scan or ‘computerised axial tomography) is used to diagnose and explore a wide variety of conditions such as problems with internal organs, blood vessels, and bones.
-They can also be used to monitor on-going conditions.
+A CT scan is used to diagnose and explore a wide variety of conditions, such as problems with internal organs, blood vessels, and bones.
+A CT scan can also be used to monitor ongoing conditions.

 During the CT scan, you will usually lie on your back in the scanner.
 Unlike an MRI scan, the scanner is shaped like a doughnut ring which only surrounds part of your body, meaning you shouldn’t feel claustrophobic.